CallumBoase/knack-api-helper/npm-ignored/how-to-publish-to-npm.md

 $ git push origin X.X.X //Pushes the tag to github

+Go to github web interface and create a new release from the tag

 This repo is published on NPM under knack-api-helper

 # WHAT DOES THE BROWSERIFY BUILD COMMAND MEAN?